-The 2017 Red Mass, our Annual Signature Event, will be held on Thursday, Oct.
-12, 2017, from 11:00 am - 12:00 pm at the Basilica of the Sacred Heart of Jesus.
+The 2023 Red Mass, our Annual Signature Event, will be held on Thursday, Oct.
+12, 2023, from 11:00 am - 12:00 pm at the Basilica of the Sacred Heart of Jesus.
 The Mass is immediately followed by the traditional Red Mass Luncheon at the Capital City Club Downtown, from 12:00 - 1:30 pm.
 While attendance for the Mass is free and open to the public, REGISTRATION IS REQUIRED to attend the Luncheon.
-Tickets are $45.00 for non-members.
-Paid Members, sitting judges, and clergy will receive FREE complimentary registration, but are still required to RSVP for a head count.
+Tickets are $50.00 for non-members.
+Paid Members and sitting judges will receive FREE complimentary registration, but are still required to RSVP for a head count.
 SPONSORSHIPS ARE AVAILABLE.
 To register, please click on the button below.

 The Red Mass tradition began more than 750 years ago in Europe.
 Its name refers to the scarlet robes of the judges who attended the Mass centuries ago, as well as the color of the vestments worn by those celebrating the Mass.
 Since the Middle Ages, English judges and lawyers have celebrated The Red Mass to pray for the courts and for justice.
 Even today, The Red Mass is celebrated annually in England at Westminster Cathedral to celebrate the beginning of the new judicial year.
 Ecclesiastical canon lawyers and judges also celebrate The Red Mass to invoke God’s blessings.